Blue Angels Motorcycle Club

 The Blue Angels Motorcycle Club (BAMC) is an international outlaw motorcycle club formed in Glasgow, Scotland in 1963.
 The Blue Angels MC is the oldest outlaw biker club in Europe, and one of the largest and most powerful clubs in the United Kingdom.
-The club has chapters in Scotland, England, Belgium and Spain.
+The club has chapters in Scotland, England, Belgium, Spain and Germany.

 The Blue Angels have been linked with organised crime, and have been designated a criminal motorcycle gang by the Federal Police of Belgium.

 History

 Founded in the Maryhill area of Glasgow by Allan Morrison and Billy "Stone" Gordon in 1963, the Blue Angels Motorcycle Club is the oldest outlaw biker club in Europe.
-There are claims that "Blue" stands for "bastards, lunatics, undesirables and eccentrics", although this is almost certainly a backronym and the name more simply originates from the colour of the Saltire.
+There are claims that "Blue" stands for "bastards, lunatics, undesirables and eccentrics", although this is almost certainly a backronym and the name more simply originates from the colour of the saltire.
 The Blue Angels emerged from Glasgow's gang culture of the era, which saw various groups fighting over control of the city's rackets.
 From the club's inception in the 1960s, the Blue Angels were involved in clashes with mods and Glasgow street gangs.

-The Blue Angels began associating with motorcycle clubs in England during the 1970s, forming an alliance with the Road Rats of London, and rivaling the English Hells Angels; Scotland remains one of the few countries in Europe without a Hells Angels chapter.
+The Blue Angels began associating with motorcycle clubs in England during the 1970s, forming an alliance with the Road Rats of London, and rivalling the English Hells Angels; Scotland remains one of the few countries in Europe without a Hells Angels chapter.
 In a 2007 interview with The Scotsman, BAMC president Lenny "the Lion" Reynolds stated: "We're proud of the fact that there isn't an American influence in Scotland.
 We fought the Hells Angels in the 1970s which is why they don't have a chapter here."
 The club established chapters in the Yorkshire cities of Leeds and Sheffield in 1970.
 An additional chapter in London disbanded shortly after its inception.
-The Blue Angels expanded into Belgium in 1992 after "patching over" a previously independent Belgian club of the same name which had been founded in Herzele in 1978.
+The Blue Angels expanded into Belgium in 1992 after "patching over", or amalgamating, a previously independent Belgian club of the same name which had been founded in Herzele in 1978.

+In June 1987 following the death of Blue Angels Leader "Shannie" who died in a crash, bikers from all over Britain travelled to Leeds to attend the funeral.

+The riders took off their helmets as a mark of respect filed behind the hearse on its journey to Cottingeley crematoriam flanked by polies outriders.

 In November 2016, Kris "Bokky" De Saedeleer, who had served as the president of the Blue Angels' Belgian chapters for 22 years, was expelled for allegedly embezzling funds from the club as well as founding an unsanctioned Nomads chapter.

 The club's co-founder and former president Allan Morrison died from chronic obstructive pulmonary disease on 29 January 2020, aged 77.
 His funeral in Glasgow on 15 February 2020 was attended by around 400 bikers from across Europe.
+The last of the club's original members, Lenny Reynolds, died on 21 December 2025, at the age of 80.